The Ultimate Jadeite Jade Buddhas

 The first divisions in Buddhism arose after the death of its founder, Shakyamuni Buddha.
 During the Buddha’s lifetime his teachings were passed on orally by his disciples.
 The first council was held and the Buddha was present.
 From this first council there was no disagreement.
 However, after the death of the Buddha divisions in the sangha began to appear at the second meeting of the Buddhist council.
 The disagreement was over nominal issues and the core teachings of the Buddha were not questioned.
 However, the seeds of discontent were sown.
 As a result, in 250 BCE the third Buddhist council was held and this is when Theravada Buddhism originated.

-This branch of Buddhism is the oldest and most orthodox of the 3 Buddhist divisions.
+This branch of Buddhism is the oldest and most orthodox of the 3 primary Buddhist divisions.
 Theravada is based on the original teachings of the Buddha.
 Generally speaking, in Theravada Buddhism it is agreed that all mental and physical phenomenon that we encounter in the world is subject to 3 rules.
 All phenomenon is impermanent, unsatisfactory and has no substance to it (no self).
 The focus of Theravada Buddhism is on self improvement of the individual.
 Through living a moral life and practicing meditation one can see the true nature of things and achieve the state of Nirvana (enlightenment).
 This is the ultimate goal of Theravada Buddhism – entering Nirvana.

 In contrast to the Theravada school, Mahayana Buddhism is very diverse and complex.
 The primary focus of Mahayana is on the bodhisattva.
 The bodhisattva is a being that has obtained enlightenment but has chosen to forgo accepting it.
-Instead, the Bodhisattva will stay behind and assist others until all sentient life is able to reach enlightenment.
+Instead, the bodhisattva will stay behind and assist others until all sentient life is able to reach enlightenment.

 Bodhisattvas also have special power to grant forgiveness and give karmic merit to sentient beings in order to ease their suffering.
 This is in contrast to the focus of Theravada on self improvement.
 Additionally, the Buddhist canon states that bodhisattvas can be male or female or take any other form in order to assist sentient beings.
-This explains why statues of Avalokitesvara can be depicted as male and also female.
+This explains why statues of Avalokiteshvara can be depicted as male and also female.
 Plus, there are many variations based on the multi arm and multi headed embodiment of this popular bodhisattva.

 There is a particular female bodhisattva named Green Tara who is very popular among devotees of Mahayana Buddhism.
 The color green is very significant because devotees believe that the green color signifies vigor and rebirth in nature.
-Green Tara was born from a teardrop that fell form the left eye of Avalokitesvara.
+Green Tara was born from a teardrop that fell form the left eye of Avalokiteshvara.
 However, it is not common to find jadeite jade Buddha statues depicting Green Tara.
-Although jade Buddha statues depicting Quanyin and Happy Buddha are immensely popular in China and geographical regions that have large Chinese populations.
+Although jadeite jade Buddha statues depicting Guanyin and Happy Buddha are immensely popular in China and geographical regions that have large Chinese populations.

 Furthermore, in contrast to the core principles of Theravada Buddhism such as no-self, bodhisattvas and Buddhas in Mahayana Buddhism have taken on the qualities of deities.
 As a result, devotees pray to them in hopes of gaining earthly favor such as wealth or fertility.
 Also, bodhisattvas and Buddhas can grant beings entry into special “pure lands.”
 The “pure land” of Amitabha Buddha is described as being a land of “sonorous and visual delights”.